Generalization

 • Loss of Temporal Structure: Time series data inherently depends on the order of observations.
 Shuffling breaks the sequence and removes temporal relationships, leading the model to learn patterns that don’t reflect how time-dependent data actually behaves.
 This can distort predictions and diminish the model’s forecasting ability.

-• Unreliable Performance Metrics: If the model is trained on future data, performance metrics like accuracy or RMSE will be unrealistically high, but once deployed, the model’s performance will significantly degrade as it won’t have access to future data in a real-time scenario.
+• Unreliable Performance Metrics: If the model is trained on future data, performance metrics like accuracy or MSE will be unrealistically high, but once deployed, the model’s performance will significantly degrade as it won’t have access to future data at inference time.

-Instead of shuffling, we can split based on time, using methods like time series splits, or time-based cross-validation, ensuring that the training set only contains past data relative to the test set.
+Instead of shuffling time series data, we can split based on time, using methods like sequential splits, or time-based cross-validation, ensuring that the training set only contains past data relative to the test set.

 To implement a sequential split, assuming your data is sorted by date in ascending order, pick a cutoff date, and use all samples before the cutoff in the training set, and samples after the cutoff date in the test set.
 This ensures the model can’t rely on data from the future when making predictions for the test set.